sjstretton/screwed/08-Inequality.md

 | Higher rate                                                  | 40%                  | £32,001 to £150,000                       | £31,786 to £150,000                      |
 | Additional rate                                              | 45%                  | Over £150000                              | Over £150000                             |

 The current top marginal tax rate is 45%.
 The below chart shows how top marginal tax rates have changed over time for different countries.
 We can see that the top tax rate for the UK was very high during the Second World War and in the late 1970s.
-The rate dropped sharply during the prime ministership of Margaret Thatcher in the 1980s.
+The top rate dropped sharply during the prime ministership of Margaret Thatcher in the 1980s.

 |![Image](ChapterPictures/6-12-TopIncomeMTR.png)|
 |:--:|